andreped/GradientAccumulator/README.md

 ![CI](https://github.com/andreped/GradientAccumulator/workflows/CI/badge.svg)

+### **DISCLAIMER: This is an experimental project - current solution is not stable.
+Use with caution.**
+- Current benchmark produces different results with and without accumulated gradients - weights are likely updated too often using GA.

 This repo contains a TensorFlow 2 compatible implementation of accumulated gradients.

 Simply wrap the accumulator over any optimizer, and specify `accum_steps` to control number of accumulations.